dankmeme01/globed/README.md

 Here is a list of known issues or something I cannot test:

-* unable to compile with MSVC, only can compile with clang on Linux.
-This should be resolved when a Geode update removes winsock.h from includes.
+* Mod does not compile with MSVC on windows due to winsock issues
 * Mac is supported but I don't do Mac testing since I don't own one.
 * death effects do not work on Android
 * auto music sync when spectating does not work on Mac
-* spectating does not work on Android
+* spectating does not work on Android (geode bug)

 ## Special thanks

-Thanks to [ca7x3](https://twitter.com/ca7x3) for making the logo for the mod <3 (and for helping me test some things out)
+Thanks to [ca7x3](https://twitter.com/ca7x3) for making the logo for the mod and helping me with beta testing <3

-Thank you [Geode](https://geode-sdk.org/) and everybody in [Geode discord server](https://discord.gg/9e43WMKzhp) who helped me whenever I had issues.
-This is my first ever mod for Geometry Dash, and I am generally not very experienced in C++, so I've had a lot of difficulty with it.
+Thank you [Geode](https://geode-sdk.org/) and everybody in [Geode discord server](https://discord.gg/9e43WMKzhp) for helping me with my issues.
+I decided to write a massive project as my first ever mod so it was not easy :)

-Also, thanks a lot to Cvolton for [BetterInfo](https://github.com/Cvolton/betterinfo-geode), some classes like `GlobedListView` and `GlobedLevelsListView` are borrowed from there.
+Also, thanks a lot to Cvolton for [BetterInfo](https://github.com/Cvolton/betterinfo-geode), some of the UI code was heavily inspired from there and is something I wouldn't figure out on my own.